MaiBERT: A Pre-training Corpus and Language Model for Low-Resourced Maithili Language: Introduction

 Maithili is constitutionally recognized in Nepal and India and is widely spoken in both formal and informal contexts.
 Despite its rich linguistic and cultural heritage, Maithili has received minimal attention in the computational linguistics community \citep{mundotiya2021linguistic}.
 Unlike related languages such as Hindi and Nepali, which have been the subject of substantial research \citep{joshi2022l3cube, pudasaini2023nepalibert, maskey-etal-2022-nepali} and have several publicly available resources \citep{bal2024strategies, bafna2022subword}, Maithili lacks a comprehensive digital footprint.
 There are no large-scale pre-trained language models, standardized datasets, or open-source tools dedicated to this language, which significantly impedes the development of NLP applications for Maithili speakers.
 While existing models developed for related languages such as \citep{hartmann2017portuguese, alian2020semantic, pandit2019improving, patil2022supervised, nie2022cross, ramchandra2019deep, lalrempuii2021improved, priyadarshi2020towards, mundotiya2022hierarchical} have shown some promise, they fall short when applied directly to Maithili due to dialectal variations, unique lexical items, and morphological structures that distinguish it from other Indo-Aryan languages.

-To bridge this critical gap, we propose a novel approach that focuses on the development of a Maithili-specific language model using the BERT architecture.
+To bridge this critical gap, we propose a Maithili-specific language model using the BERT architecture.
 Our work begins with the construction of a high-quality Maithili corpus collected from diverse sources, including online articles, books, and conversational data.
 This raw corpus forms the basis for pre-training a Masked Language Model (MLM) tailored specifically for Maithili.
 Following pre-training, we fine-tune the model for a downstream NLP task—text classification.
 Our model, referred to as \textbf{maiBERT}, is then benchmarked against State-of-the-Art (SOTA) to evaluate performance.
-Moreover, to support the wider research and developer community, we have open-sourced the pre-trained \textbf{maiBERT} model on Hugging Face.